 After the first 10 minutes, I began to feel more confident in the car's handling and shifting.
 Keeping my foot off the brake pedal proved to be a hard habit to overcome.

-We entered Eze village, which is the pick-up point for the most popular drive, the 15-minute experience.
-If I’d chosen Eze, then I would’ve been behind the wheel the whole time.
+We entered Eze village, the pick-up point for the most popular drive, the 15-minute experience.
+If I'd chosen Eze, I would've been behind the wheel the whole time.

-During my 30-minute experience, I lost about 8 minutes to driving in/out of Monaco, and another 3 to 4 minutes when we encountered traffic due to road construction in the village.
+During my 30-minute experience, I lost about eight minutes driving in/out of Monaco and another three minutes when we encountered traffic due to road construction in the village.

 I took the opportunity to ask him about his typical customer.
 60% come from Australia (where the same car costs $650,000), followed by Brazil, and then all other countries (including France and the USA).
 The fewest customers come from Italy, where Ferraris are manufactured.

-The high season runs from late March to mid-October, when Philippe is booked 9 to 10 hours per day, 6 days per week.
+The high season runs from late March to mid-October when Philippe is booked 9 to 10 hours per day, six days per week.

-There are more mirrors in an American shopping mall parking garage then I saw on those narrow roads.
+There are more mirrors in an American shopping mall parking garage than I saw on those narrow roads.
 But as I came through each turn, Philippe offered encouragement, and my confidence rose.

 Before I knew it, we were approaching the edge of the French border, and I was pulling over to give up my seat behind the wheel.

-Disclosure: The cost of the Ferrari Driving Experience was waived by GetYourGuide for the purpose of this review.
-I also received a 20% discount off the cost of the video.
+Disclosure: The cost of the Ferrari Driving Experience was waived by GetYourGuide for this review.
+I also received a 20% discount on the price of the video.